 Marriage

 Larry Page married research scientist Lucinda Southworth in late 2007.
 The two wed on fellow billionaire Richard Branson’s Caribbean property Necker Island, then returned to their California home.
-It’s a nine thousand square-foot Spanish Colonial Revival located in Palo Alto and designed by Pedro Joseph de Lemos, an American artistic polymath.
+It’s a nine thousand-square-foot Spanish Colonial Revival located in Palo Alto and designed by Pedro Joseph de Lemos, an American artistic polymath.
 (Page’s interest in such a designer obviously goes without saying.)

-Page and Southworth purchased up properties surrounding their home in 2009, at which point they constructed an ecohouse: an environmentally friendly home complete with eco-conscious elements such as permeable pavement, organic building materials, paint made from organic compounds, and plenty of trees.
+Page and Southworth purchased properties surrounding their home in 2009, at which point they constructed an ecohouse: an environmentally friendly home complete with eco-conscious elements such as permeable pavement, organic building materials, paint made from organic compounds, and plenty of trees.
 The couple still reside there to this day along with their children (which leads us to the next point).

 Children